Secreta mulierum

 Secreta mulierum, also known as De secretis mulierum, is a natural philosophical text from the late thirteenth or early fourteenth century frequently attributed to Albertus Magnus, although it is more likely written by one of his followers.
 Originally written in Latin, the title translates as The Secrets of Women or Of the Secrets of Women.
 Drawing on Hippocratic, Galenic, and Aristotelian theories, this text discusses sexuality and reproduction from both a medical and philosophical perspective.
 Over eighty manuscript copies of the treatise have been identified, and it has been translated into multiple different languages over several centuries.
 This suggests that the ideas expressed in this work were hugely popular and influential.
+It was added to the Index librorum prohibitorum in 1605.

 Contents

 Owing to both the medical and philosophical nature of the text, a variety of topics are discussed by pseudo-Albert.
 While some of the thirteen chapters are strictly medical, such as those on the signs of conception, the period of gestation, and the nature of the menses, others are largely theoretical.
 For example, the author discusses at length how the planets and constellations can affect a developing fetus.
 It can come as no surprise that the author's philosophical discussions are more in-depth and developed considering natural philosophy was more significant than medicine in the sources, such as Aristotle, from which the author drew his information.
 Therefore, the nature of Secreta Mulierum is more accurately categorized as cosmological or philosophical in focus and not medical.
 In fact, the author demonstrates a lack of basic medical knowledge, even for the time period.
 For example, the author states in his discussion of menses that urine and menstrual blood are expelled from the body through the same opening.
 Scholars have concluded the writing may have been designed to be used as an instructional text on human reproduction for the religious community due to its nature, rather than for medical training.